 The right cycling clothing makes a real difference in the saddle during winter!
-While it's okay to get on the bike in a fashion shirt and streetwear shorts in the summer, it quickly becomes uncomfortable in the winter without real cycling functional clothing.
-Wet, clammy, or icy cold.
+While it's fine to ride in a fashion shirt and streetwear shorts in the summer, without real cycling functional clothing, it quickly becomes uncomfortable in the winter.
+Wet, clammy, or ice-cold.
 Brrrr!
 With our tips, you'll never freeze again when you're on the bike.

-Whether you're commuting to work, completing road bike training, or don't want to miss your MTB round even in January, it doesn't matter.
-The main thing is that you wear cycling clothing adapted to the winter, because that way you're not only more comfortable on the road, it also makes your life on two wheels safer.
+Whether you're commuting to work, doing road bike training, or don't want to miss your MTB ride even in January, it doesn't matter.
+The main thing is that you wear cycling clothing that is adapted to the winter, because this not only makes your ride more comfortable, but it also makes your life on two wheels safer.

 Why is it particularly worthwhile to choose your cycling outfit wisely in winter?

-In other sports, you don't have to think so thoroughly about how to keep warm in winter.
+In other sports, you don't have to think as thoroughly about how to keep warm in winter.
 Why?

 |

-What clothing items should you have for winter cycling?
+What clothing items should you have for winter on the bike?

 |